rerkted/PROJECT-ELK/README.md

  		apt upgrade
  		ansible-playbook install_elk.yml

-*ALERT – make sure to provide ELK VM with enough memory to run*
+-*ALERT – make sure to provide ELK VM with enough memory to run-

 Then ssh into your docker ELK VM with ssh id_rsa azureuser@40.74.246.77 Once inside the ELK VM, command to start elk